 - Wolf Spiders – These spiders are large, hairy and viciously chase pray.

-If a home or business suffers from rodents and pests, consider contacting The Green Pest, an affiliate of All States Landscaping.
+If a home or business suffers from rodents and pests, consider contacting All States Lawn & Pest, an affiliate of All States Landscaping.
 With effective Utah pest control, they use a variety of power spray products that are less toxic than traditional chemicals.
 They focus on spraying for wasps, spiders, ants, voles, rats, mice and Box Elder bugs.
 They also offer complimentary grub control treatments for customers.